COVID-19 Library Information

 Want to create a craft?
 Each week, staff will design new kid's craft kits for 24/7 pick up at our library craft container along Fairfield Way.
 Stop by anytime to take a kit to make at home!

 Digital Library Services - Download eBooks, Movies, and More From Home

 We have thousands of titles you can check out from home, including eBooks, audiobooks, music, movies, and databases.
 Check out our Home Access flyer for more information, or go directly to our eBooks & Downloads page or Databases page.

 Ancestry Remote Access Extended to July 30

 Access to Ancestry Library Edition has been temporarily expanded to library cardholders working remotely, courtesy of ProQuest and Ancestry.
 Remote access will be available until the end of July and will be re-evaluated monthly as needed.
 The extension of in-home access to the library's database is at the discretion of Ancestry and ProQuest.

 Online Card Registration

-    It is important that all members of our community continue to be diligent about washing hands with soap and water and practice good respiratory etiquette.
-Though no cases have yet to be reported in Bloomingdale, senior citizens and those with underlying health conditions are being advised to avoid visiting public spaces in order to prevent contracting COVID-19.
+It is important that all members of our community continue to be diligent about washing hands with soap and water and practice social distancing.

 Call Illinois’ COVID-19 Hotline at (800) 889-3931 or email email@example.com.